 Since a Laplace hyperfunction is defined as an element of the local cohomology group, to understand its concrete expression we need some interpretation of the local cohomology group, which is done by usually considering its \v{C}ech representation through the relative \v{C}ech cohomology group or more generally its ``intuitive representation'' introduced in \cite{KU} Section 4 (see Subsection \ref{subsec:intiuitve} also).

-Recently T.~Suwa \cite{Su} proposed another method to compute a local cohomology group by using a soft resolution of a coefficient sheaf, which is called the \v{C}ech-Dolbeault cohomology when we distinguish it from the usual sheaf cohomology.
-This implies, in particular, the sheaf of Sato's hyperfunction can be computed with the famous Dolbeault resolution of holomorphic functions by using the \v{C}ech-Dolbeault cohomology theory.
-In fact, N.~Honda, T.~Izawa and T.~Suwa \cite{HIS} studies Sato's hyperfunctions from the viewpoint of \v{C}ech-Dolbeault cohomology theory and finds that several operations to a hyperfunction such as the integration of a hyperfunction along fibers, etc.~have very simple and easily understandable descriptions in this framework because a hyperfunction is represented by a pair $(\mu_1,\, \mu_{01})$ of $C^\infty$-differential forms.
+Recently T.~Suwa in \cite{Suwa01} and \cite{Suwa02} proposed another method to compute a local cohomology group by using a soft resolution of a coefficient sheaf, which is called the relative \v{C}ech Dolbeault cohomology.
+This implies, in particular, the sheaf of Sato's hyperfunction can be computed with the famous Dolbeault resolution of holomorphic functions by using the relative \v{C}ech Dolbeault cohomology theory.
+In fact, N.~Honda, T.~Izawa and T.~Suwa \cite{HIS} studies Sato's hyperfunctions from the viewpoint of \v{C}ech Dolbeault cohomology theory and finds that several operations to a hyperfunction such as the integration of a hyperfunction along fibers, etc.~have very simple and easily understandable descriptions in this framework because a hyperfunction is represented by a pair $(\mu_1,\, \mu_{01})$ of $C^\infty$-differential forms.

-The purpose of this paper is to study Laplace hyperfunctions from the viewpoint of \v{C}ech-Dolbeault cohomology theory, which gives us several advantages to their treatments like the case of Sato's hyperfunctions.
-To make this point more clear, we briefly explain, as such an example, an inverse Laplace transformation $\IL$ in the framework of \v{C}ech-Dolbeault cohomology: It is given by a quite simple form (see Definition \ref{def:IL} for details)
+The purpose of this paper is to study Laplace hyperfunctions from the viewpoint of \v{C}ech Dolbeault cohomology theory, which gives us several advantages to their treatments like the case of Sato's hyperfunctions.
+To make this point more clear, we briefly explain, as such an example, an inverse Laplace transformation $\IL$ in the framework of \v{C}ech Dolbeault cohomology: It is given by a quite simple form (see Definition \ref{def:IL} for details)